aquisenberry/avrae-docs/Fighter/Fighter2.md

 !cvar FighterLevel flvl
 ```

-If there are two boxes of code, use the DiceCloud box instead of the Alternative box.
-In addition, whenever you gain a level in fighter, run the command again, replacing ``flvl`` with your new fighter level.
+If there are two boxes of code, use the DiceCloud box instead of the Alternative box. **IMPORTANT:** In addition, whenever you gain a level in fighter, run the command again, replacing ``flvl`` with your new fighter level.
 This will update all of your aliases with your new fighter level.

 #### (Optional) Color